 Three Korean children try to get a little warmth in the ruins of Seoul.
 The time is December 1952.
 Hundreds of thousands of children like them were left homeless by the U.S. "police action," as Pres.
 Truman designated the Korean War.
-The children were the "most pitiful" victims, according to N.Y.
+The children were the "most pitiful" victims, according to a N.Y.
 World-Telegram reporter, of "the bombs of their protectors, the Americans."
 Many of them died of wounds, exposure or starvation.
-All told, five million Koreans perished during the war. ean civil war broke out, Stan-He added that the average lev Earl.
-Economic Cooperation worker earned \$2.50 a month.
-Administration Labor Advisor while the rice supply for an avin Korea, returned to the Uni- erage family of five for a month ted States and threatened to cost four times that amount. "blow the lid off" the frightful Rhee Backers Defeated conditions of the workers in South Korea.
-Earl, a former In spite of the jailings, torsecretary-treasurer of the Oretures and murders of his oppongon State CIO, said in an in- ents, Rhee's supporters were disterview on July 14, 1950, that astrously defeated in the May the "workers had no faith in 31, 1950 elections.
-Rhee's party the corrupt union leadership of won only 45 of the more than the government-controlled un- 200 seats in the South Korean ions, or in the word of the govparliament.
-Rhee was slated for ernment itself in adjusting the political scrap heap less than a month before North He said: "Last year the Korea's alleged "unprovoked aggression" gave him the pre- Rhee government put 150,000 people with families in jail.
+All told, five million Koreans perished during the war. ean civil war broke out, Staney Earl, Economic Cooperation worker earned \$2.50 a month, Administration Labor Advisor while the rice supply for an avin Korea, returned to the Uni- erage family of five for a month ted/ States and threatened to cost four times that amount. 'blow the lid off" the frightful conditions of the workers in South Korea.
+Earl, a former secretary-treasurer of the Oregon State CIO, said in an inents, Rhee's supporters were disterview on July 14, 1950, that astrously defeated in the May the "workers had no faith in 31, 1950 elections.
+Rhee's party the corrupt union leadership of won only 45 of the more than the government-controlled un- 200 seats in the South Korean ernment itself in adjusting grievances.
+He said: "Last year the Rhee government put 150,000 people with families in jail.
 The prisons are bulging . . .
 I went through them . . .
 The workers are oppressed, suppressed and regimented." ...
-Dobbs Opens Campaign Guatemala-type overthrow of (Continued from Page 1) the Castro government, he said his visit had convinced him that text for establishing his miliin South Korea as "Communist the Cuban people would resist On March 29, 1947, more than spies" and "infiltrators." in Cuba or restrictions on access to news.
+Dobbs Opens Campaign | Guatemala-type overthrow of (Continued from Page 1) in Cuba or restrictions on access to news.